 How many of our 'mathematical' school-leavers should we expect to be able to do this?
 I think it would be excessive to expect it of all of them, or even half of them.
 This is certainly not an essential skill - though people who have mastered exact calculations have a strong foundation for doing ballpark calculations.

 But remember that examiners expect those school-leavers who are the "best" at maths to be able to factorise a cubic equation and find the precise co-ordinates of the turning point of the graph.
-In contrast the education system seems to be (in the words of Peter Mandelson) intensely relaxed that almost no school-leavers can mentally work out four sevenths as a decimal.
+In contrast the education system seems to be (to borrow a phrase from Peter Mandelson) intensely relaxed that almost no school-leavers can mentally work out four sevenths as a decimal.

 Dare I suggest we've got our priorities slightly wrong?

 * I know sixth form maths is a far cry from arithmetic.
 But the sixth formers that I'd expect to be the most numerate are the ones studying maths - at least until 'Core maths' takes off.
 If it turns out A Level historians or geography students are better at their times tables than A level maths students, I'll be pleasantly surprised.